bseaver/js1-code-review/README.md

   * Bad URL for api

 * Investigate further API calls to support user entry of location of search

+* Add an additional API call to retrieve the list of specialities, integrate into, form as dropdown and include with query
+* Verify query appropriately restricts result set

 * End specifications